Halfway Houses in Omaha, NE

 Nebraska Urban Indian Health Coalition Inter Tribal Treatment Center

-Nebraska Urban Indian Health Coalition Inter Tribal Treatment Center is a sober living house in Omaha, NE, 68102 zip code.
+Nebraska Urban Indian Health Coalition Inter Tribal Treatment Center is a halfway house in Omaha, NE, 68102 zip code.

 Address: 2240 Landon Court, Omaha, NE 68102 in Douglas County